 Hand and Wheel Pottery II / July 9-13 / Afternoon, 1-4pmInstructor: Brent Smith

 The fun continues!
 New potters in this class will learn basic wheel-throwing skills, a variety of hand building techniques including coil, pinch and slab building and basic glazing techniques.
 Returning students will improve on their basic skills while learning new techniques.
 Transform raw clay into a finished product of your own design!
 No previous clay experience required.
-(Specialty Class Pricing)
+(Specialty Class Pricing) **Class is FULL - Call to be added to the waitlist **

 African Cultural Safari New! / July 16-20 / Morning, 9am-12pm Instructor: Shirl Hull